lhl/strix-halo-testing/rpc-test/README.md

   backend memory : 112000 MB
 ```

+The rpc-server takes minimal memory, so you can run multiple servers on different ports.

+The `-c` is important - it will cache tensors so they don't have to be constantly transferred every time.

-## Testing
+## RPC Tests

-- You will want to mmap otherwise your main node will use more memory
+- For Vulkan you will want to mmap otherwise your main node will use more memory and potentially OOM if you're squeezing a tight fit
-- You only specify the other servers now even w/ llama-bench?
+- For HIP/ROCm you will absolutely want to disable mmap if you're using >50% of memory or you will die of old age before the model loads
+- In the past you had to specify the local RPC server for llama-bench, but now you don't and it will automatically offload to the localhost server it looks like
-- use '-v' to get visibility
+- use '-v' to get visibility on what's going on

-"load_tensors: tensor 'token_embd.weight' (q4_K) (and 272 others) cannot be used with preferred buffer type Vulkan_Host, using CPU instead"
+You can use small models for testing.
+You will [take a performance hit](https://github.com/lhl/strix-halo-testing/tree/main/llm-bench/gpt-oss-20b-F16#benchmark-results) as you distribute to more systems.

 ### gpt-oss 20b
 ```